DeKalb County Schools

 - Columbia Middle School – math, science and technology

-- Arabia Mountain High School – technology
+- Arabia Mountain High School – environment, energy and engineering

 - Columbia High School – math, science and technology